slimreaper35/dockerfile-parser-rs/README.md

 The here-documents syntax is only supported for the `RUN` instruction and only with the `EOF` delimiter.
 Make sure that here-documents are always terminated with an `EOF` character on a new line.

-### Shell and exec form

-The `RUN`, `CMD`, and `ENTRYPOINT` instructions all have two possible forms:

-- `INSTRUCTION ["executable", "param1", "param2"]` (exec form)
-- `INSTRUCTION command param1 param2` (shell form)

-The exec form makes it possible to avoid shell string munging and to invoke commands using a specific command shell, or any other executable.
-It uses a JSON array syntax, where each element in the array is a command, flag, or argument.

-The library parses both forms, but only the exec form is supported for writing instructions back into a Dockerfile.